mgonzs13/llama_ros/README.md

 # create prompt template with messages
 prompt = ChatPromptTemplate.from_messages([
-    SystemMessage("You are a IA that just asnwer with a single word."), HumanMessagePromptTemplate.from_template(template=[
+    SystemMessage("You are a IA that just answer with a single word."), HumanMessagePromptTemplate.from_template(template=[
         {"type": "text", "text": "<image>Who is the character in the middle of the image?"}, {"type": "image_url", "image_url": "{image_url}"}